liigo/membuf/README.md

 membuf
 ======

-`membuf_t` is an auto-growable continuous in-memory buffer.
+`membuf_t` is a growable continuous in-memory buffer.
 It also support "local buffer" to use stack memory efficiently.

     membuf_t buf; char on_stack_buffer[16];
     membuf_init_local(&buf, on_stack_buffer, sizeof(on_stack_buffer));